BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 The low attrition rates of Direct Debit Subscription Lotteries, combined with steady marketing efforts can produce net positive increases in your subscriber base and monthly income.

 Over a period of time, your Lottery can become a significant supplement to your income.

+# What's included in this Lottery bundle?

+1. Your own HTML5 website,

 # Revenue Estimates